Partner Conflict is the general term for when two or more partners are inhibiting each other’s ability to close a deal. It takes two forms:

 - Share backchannel insights on the company.

-- Co-sell and send custom collateral/positioning about how to use our two products together (This is one way that Clari uses the platform).
+- Co-sell and send custom collateral/positioning about how to use our two products together.

 - Monitor deals through my pipeline and the pipeline of my partner so I know where to attribute partner influence.

 If Sabre is a channel partner: these 14 overlaps are in danger of being subject to Channel Conflict.
 I can…

 - Instruct my rep to no longer pursue the opportunity and implement a reseller sales support motion.

 - I can introduce the two reps to initiate a co-selling motion.